How to Simplify Your End-of-Year Schedule Changes: Step by Step

 In a survey conducted by PoliceOne that consisted of 908 law enforcement professionals, 49% of respondents used a spreadsheet to manage employee schedules.

-Therefore, we will show the steps for how to make these changes in a spreadsheet, such as Excel, and also in scheduling software.
+Therefore, we will show the steps for how to make these new year schedule changes in a spreadsheet, such as Excel, and also in scheduling software.

 Steps to complete next years employee schedules: